bertreb/pimatic-assistant/README.md

 {
   "id": "<assistant-device-id>",
   "class": "AssistantDevice",
     token:    "The token from Nora"
     devices:  "list of devices connected to Google Assistant"
-      name:                 "the gBridge device name, and command used in Google Assistant"
+      name:                 "the device name, and command used in Google Assistant"
       roomHint:             "the optional roomname used in Google Assistant"
       pimatic_device_id:    "the ID of the pimatic device"
       pimatic_subdevice_id: "the ID of a pimatic subdevice, only needed for a button id"
       auxiliary:            "adapter specific field to add functionality"